Your content management is my business.

 -

 A content manager is a skilled freelancer (or full-time employee if you’re into that kind of thing) who manages all of the content that goes into online marketing.
-Some content managers only schedule content on your various platforms, and others—like me—do a little bit of everything.
+Some content managers only schedule content on your various platforms, and others (like me) do a little bit of everything.
 In my case, I help with every step of the way from writing the content to making sure it’s distributed online to land in front of your ideal audience.

 -